FlynnOwen/poly-ominoes/README.md

 We can view a one-sided polyomino as a tiling within a discrete space.

-In this code, divide this space up into 4 qudrants, with x values increasing when moving right across this space, and y values increasing as we move down this space.
+In this code, divide this space up into 4 qudrants (i.e our metric space is that of the integers), with x values increasing when moving right across this space, and y values increasing as we move down this space.

 We enforce that a polyomino is in the most top, left possible place in this bottom right quadrant (e.g, it's furthest left tile will be at location x=0 and it's top tile will be at location y=0.
 Given this poly-omino, we can place a tile at any point adjacent to where any of it's current tiles sit.
 If it happens that the placed tile is in another quadrant (e.g it's x or y value is negative) the poly-omino is translated to be in it's enforced position (as top-left as possible in this bottom-rght quadrant).